All articles

 Topgrading is a rigorous interviewing methodology that consistently identifies A players.
 Here is how to implement it without overcomplicating your process.

-Mihai ArseneFounder, Valuable Recruitment12 April 20245 min read
+Mihai ArseneFounder, Valuable Recruitment6 May 202614 min read

 Step 1: Understand What You Are Committing To

 Topgrading is a thorough process.
 Candidates complete a detailed career history form, undergo a long chronological interview covering every significant role in their career, and provide references you personally contact.
-It requires investment from your team.
-The payoff is substantially better hiring accuracy.
+It requires real investment from your team.
+The payoff is substantially better hiring accuracy and retention.

 Step 2: Define Your Ideal Candidate Precisely